mOctave/blended-ships/README.md

 Please suggest new ships or report bugs in the issues here or on the Endless Sky Discord server.

-## Credits

-The Grackle name and splice was suggested by Banana Scone.
-The Rawalpindi splice was suggested by Zoura (Avian Geneticist).
-The Star General splice was suggested by Ebreus.
-The Ant splice was inspired by Zoura (Avian Geneticist).
-The Sunthief splice was suggested by Zoura (Avian Geneticist) and Darcy Manoel.
+For the credits, see [here](credits.txt).

-For a complete list of image credits, see [the copyright file](copyright).
+For a complete list of asset credits, licensing information, and so forth, see [the copyright file](copyright).